Types of Criminal Offenses: Table of Contents

 - UN-premeditated murder with express malice: An intentional attack on the victim, using the dog as a “weapon” for the attack.

 - Second degree felony-murder: When a murder occurs during the course of a felony that proves inherently dangerous (probably result of death) to human life.
-The felony does not need be part of the act of murder.
+The felony does not need to be part of the act of murder.

 - Implied malice – murder: Malice is implied when either no considerable provocation appears or the circumstances indicate an “abandoned and malignant heart” (wanton disregard for human life or an act with a high probability that death will result).